Introduction to the QUEST Program

 QUEST Application Process

-Current freshmen enrolled in the Robert H. Smith School of Business, A. James Clark School of Engineering, or College of Computer, Mathematical, and Natural Sciences are invited to apply to become a part of QUEST at the end of the Fall semester.
+Current students with at least 5 semesters left at UMD and who are enrolled in the Robert H. Smith School of Business, A. James Clark School of Engineering, or College of Computer, Mathematical, and Natural Sciences are invited to apply to become a part of QUEST at the end of the Fall semester.

 QUEST is a challenging action learning program focusing on quality management, process improvement and system design in a team setting.
 Students follow a series of five courses during the three year program and participate in co-curricular learning and community events each semester.
 After successful completion of the program, students receive a citation on their diploma, not to mention access to the QUEST network of alumni, friends, and corporate sponsors during their time in the program.

-For more information, please contact Rose Jackson at firstname.lastname@example.org
+For more information, please contact Jessica Macklin at firstname.lastname@example.org.

-Each spring, QUEST collects applications for the incoming cohorts.
-Applications are available online at the beginning of the Spring semester.
+QUEST admits two new cohorts each spring.
+Applications are available online from December to February each year.
 Those applying will enter general information, answer essay questions, and provide an unofficial transcript along with the name and contact information of one personal reference.
 Applications are reviewed by a selections committee comprised of students, alumni, faculty, and staff.
 Upon review of the applications, selected students will be invited for an in-person interview.
 Applicants will be notified of their final status before the registration period for the next semester.

 All incoming QUEST students must participate in an offsite orientation prior to the start of classes the fall that they are admitted.
 QUEST Orientation takes place prior to the first day of fall classes each year.